 Patient Engagement Strategies

 In a 2018 Deloitte consumer engagement survey, 58% of patients felt that doctors should explain treatment costs with them before decisions on treatment are made.
 For a patient to be truly engaged, they must first receive the necessary information to make an informed decision.
 This information includes a full cost estimate of the procedure in relation to the care they will receive.
-At the same time, healthcare organizations must have systems in place to assess what services are within a patient’s financial means:
+At the same time, healthcare organizations must have patient engagement strategies in place in the form of processes and/or software to assess which services are within a patient’s financial means: